-One of the things I like about the location of my current work is that it’s near Old Makati or Sampiro de Makati.
+FRIENDLY MAKATI.
+One of the things I like about the location of my current work is that it is near Old Makati or Sampiro de Makati.
 I’m referring to the Poblacion and Bell-Air areas.

 It is believed that the famous Nicanor Abelardo wrote and composed the romantic song La Perla del Pasig, the Mutya ng Pasig in his rest house near the river along Reposo.

+PASEO ALONG THE OLD REPOSO.
 The serene environment of Reposo was conducive to gatherings of people.
 It was a picnic area and a favorite place for street parties and other affairs especially in May just before the beginning of the rainy season.
 These celebrations were complete with bands, dances, rondallas and zarzuelas.
-Today, the short stretch of Reposo plays host to an annual art event held usually at the later part on the month of May.

 While walking along the strip, I immediately recognized the works of Armida Francisco, Aileen Lanuza, Joey Ibay, Jose Tence Ruiz Jr., Elmer Torio, Vincent de Pio, Egai Fernandez, Hermes Alegre and Lydia Velasco.